ruthlennonatu/groot22/Tester/TestSetup.md

 7- Click OK.

 8- Complete your test class like this.
-Example adding 7 & 10, result should be 17.:
+Example adding 7 & 10, result should be 17.
+Also my example of the JUnit class is pictured below:

 import org.junit.Assert;
 import org.junit.Before;